ahmetws/UnsplashExplorer-CoreML/README.md

 # UnsplashExplorer-CoreML
 Core ML demo app with Unsplash API

-This apps takes a radom photo from Unsplash and make predictions about what is inside with Core ML framework using InceptionV3 model
+This app takes a radom photo from Unsplash and make predictions about what is inside with Core ML framework using InceptionV3 model

 ![](https://media.giphy.com/media/zNvOAhMtPalwI/giphy.gif)